-Posterior Tibial Tendonitis
+Posterior Tibial Tendonitis Differential Diagnosis

 Read More >

-The primary function of the Posterior Tibial Tendon is to act as a stabiliser of the inner ankle when walking or running.
-It plays a significant role in the eccentric phase of pronation when running.
+The primary function of the Posterior Tibial Tendon is to act as a stabiliser of the inner ankle when walking or running and plays a significant role in the eccentric phase of pronation when running.

 In sub-acute cases, it is more common to have a dull ache at the start of a run that eases as the tendon warms up.

 The first line of treatment is a strengthening program guided by a Physiotherapist.
 It can be helpful to modify your training regime to increase rest days between runs.
-Changes in footwear and reduction in hill training can also be helpful.
+Changes in footwear and a reduction in hill training can also be helpful.

 Treatment usually consists of 4-6 weeks in a boot, and blood tests may be requested to check vitamin levels.
 4-6 weeks of Physical Therapy are carried out once the boot is removed.

-If there is no trauma, treatment includes gait analysis, stability exercises, mobilisations by a Physiotherapist, and in some cases, custom insoles.
+If there is no trauma, treatment includes gait analysis, stability exercises, mobilisations by a Physiotherapist, and, in some cases, custom insoles.

 The Deltoid ligaments connect the medial malleolus to the talus bone.
 The deltoid ligaments are a robust web of connective tissue, and together with the articulation of the surrounding joint, they provide tremendous stability to the inner ankle.